Director: Steven Soderbergh

 Turns out Benedict keeps all the money in the Bellagio's vault, so while they are still robbing three casinos, they only need to do it one place.
 At least that's a little more realistic..as much as this movie can be realistic!
 They plan to hit the casino on the same night a big boxing match is being held in Vegas because they know that will bring in a lot of gamblers with all the tourists coming to see the fight (not to mention all the celebrities) and all casinos are supposed to always have a set amount of money on hand so they will have enough.
 They estimate there will be 160 million dollars in the vault that night and will divide the money eleven ways.
 The fight will be held in two weeks so that's how much time they have to prepare.
 In order to do that, Linus goes to the casino everyday where he observes every move Benedict makes and where he is at all times.
 Lucky for him (and everyone else), this guy has a very set schedule and does the same thing everyday, at the precise minute right down to going to the bathroom.
 Seems quite convenient for our con artists!
 This is also when we're introduced to Tess, who works as the curator at a museum at one of the hotels, and Rusty finds out the real reason why Danny is so set on stealing from three casinos that belong to Benedict.

 They build a replica of the vault so they can practice with Yen in the money-cart.
 This is the most dangerous part of the job because he will only have thirty minutes before he runs out of air so they need to make sure he gets where he needs to be in time so he won't suffocate.
 They also use this replica to make sure he can jump from the cart to another location without signaling the laser lights.
 While they do get blue prints to the vault, I find it hard to believe they would know the exact replica of it.
 And exactly how much did it cost to build this replica?
 If they had an inside man, this would make more sense.
-They do mention the Frank provided some information, but I doubt a blackjack dealer who just started working there would know all this information!
+They do mention that Frank provided some information, but I doubt a blackjack dealer who just started working there would know all this information!
 Maybe I'm putting too much thought into this as this is a movie you're just supposed to watch and enjoy.

 I do love the scene where the eleven of them are meeting in Vegas for the first time at Reuben's house going over the plan.
 Yen, who knows very, very little English, asks something in Chinese and Rusty answers him (in English, but still impressive that he knew what Yen was asking) with a very detailed answer.
 The look on Basher's face as Rusty is answering him is highly amusing.